HOME SCHEDULE BARGUIDE ALLSTARS AVERAGES STANDINGS

 will consist of five “events.”

-out).
-The fourth event is 2 games of doubles
+501 (easy in/double out).
+The fourth event is 2

-American (killer) cricket.
-The fifth
+games of doubles American (killer) cricket.
+The

-Cricket (14, 13 & 12) decided by the losing
+Super Cricket (14, 13 & 12) decided by the

-Playoffs.
+team in Playoffs.
 The deciding

 team may declare their choice of game any time